 Furthermore in Christianity, there is the Holy Trinity: the father, the son, and the holy spirit.
 As well, there is Jesus, Mary, and Joseph, who embody the nuclear family.

-In the Jewish mystical tradition of the Kabbalah, the Tree of Life is comprised of three pillars.
+In the Jewish mystical tradition of the Kabbalah, the Tree of Life is composed of three pillars.
 In addition, Kabbalists believe there are three parts of the soul: Nefesh (instincts), Ruach (morality), and Neshamah (the super-conscious.)2

 Number 3 in Native American Beliefs